 E-Mail

 Students must use their evergreen.edu webmail, as all official communication from the college and the Graduate Program on the Environment is dispersed this way.
 The college is not responsible for any communications you do not receive from your evergreen email.
 This email account is a primary mechanism for official college communications to students, including registration and student account information, announcements of official college policies and general announcements and information.
-MES students’ Evergeen emails are also placed on two listservs: one for current students, and one for current students and alumni.
+MES students’ Evergreen emails are also placed on two email lists managed by MES staff: one for current students, and one for current students and alumni.
 As part of their responsibility to work with the college to manage their business and enrollment issues, students are expected to check their college email account on a regular basis.
 From the e-mail settings page on my.evergreen.edu, you can forward your Evergreen e-mail account to another preferred e-mail provider that you may already be using (e.g., hotmail, gmail), thereby receiving college correspondence through another e-mail address.
 If you choose to forward your Evergreen e-mail to another provider, you will be responsible for maintaining the ongoing viability of that third party address.

 Mailboxes